- We advise you to exercise normal safety precautions in Spain.

 Website : www.spain.embassy.gov.au

 Australia has a Consulate in Barcelona, headed by an Honorary Consul.
-The Consulate provides limited consular assistance (not including the issue of passports).
+The Consulate provides limited consular assistance.
+The consulate does not issue passports.

 Australian Consulate, Barcelona

 Avinguda Diagonal, 433 Bis, Second Floor, Door 1